ioBroker/ioBroker.n8n/README.md

 The MIT License (MIT)

 Copyright (c) 2025, Denis Haev (dogafox@gmail.com)

+All third party components incorporated into the ioBroker.n8n Software are licensed under the original license provided by the owner of the applicable component.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal